drewschield/venom_population_genomics/README.md

 Note: I installed a number of these dependencies using [conda](https://docs.conda.io/en/latest/).

 Lists and miscellaneous files are in the `processing_files` directory.
 Shell and Python scripts are in respective `shell` and `python` directories.
 R scripts are in the `R` directory.
+Note that you may need to adjust the organization of file locations to suit your environment.